When Afternoon Storms Strike: How to Drive in the Rain

 You clock out at five and head for the door, ready to brave rush hour traffic and head home.
 But as soon as you step outside the safety of your office . . . bang!
 Lighting splits across the sky, thunder rumbles, and the rain starts pouring down.
 If you live in Tampa Bay, this isn’t just an imagined scenario.
 It’s something you’ve had to deal with at least once a week!

 In the past few weeks, the Tampa Bay area has seen more than its fair share of thunderstorms.
 Some of the rain can be blamed on increased tropical activity in the Atlantic Ocean, where storms are finally starting to develop after a relatively peaceful hurricane season.
-While Florida hasn’t seen any direct impact from Florence, Gordon, or the other named storms of the 2018 season, the storms have still brought unpleasant weather.

 Another reason for the storms is Florida’s year-round warm weather.
 Thunderstorms are the result of warm, rapidly rising air.
 This means that Florida’s subtropical climate makes it the ideal place for a thunderstorm to develop.
 In fact, areas in the middle of Florida experience nearly 100 days with thunderstorms every year, while the coastal areas get around 80 to 90 thunderstorms each year.
 Throughout the United States, there are about 25 million lighting strikes, a frequent result of thunderstorms, every year, and 1.4 million of those are see in Florida.
 Florida might be the Sunshine State, but its balmy weather means that it’s a thunderstorm state, too.